 The Miami Heat announced Tuesday that Mike Miller has been waived using the amnesty provision in the 2011 collective bargaining agreement.
-The decision ends an injury plagued but undeniably successful return to the Sunshine State for the former Florida Gator and Orlando Magic star.
-It was a three-year stint in which he played a reduced role on teams led by LeBron James, Dwyane Wade and Chris Bosh, but proved pivotal in a pair of NBA title runs.
+The decision ends an injury plagued but undeniably successful return stint in the Sunshine State for the former Florida Gator and Orlando Magic star, a three-year trip that saw him play a reduced role on teams led by LeBron James, Dwyane Wade and Chris Bosh but prove pivotal in a pair of NBA title runs.

 "This was a very difficult decision for me personally, the Arison family, [coach] Erik [Spoelstra] and the entire Miami Heat organization," Riley said in a team statement.
 "Mike was one of the best we have ever had here, and will be sorely missed.
 We wish Mike, his wife Jennifer and their family nothing but the best."

 After the announcement, Miller shared gratitude for his time in South Florida:

 I want thank the Heat organization, my teammates and the fans for an amazing run #TrulyBlessed

 That Miami zapped Miller's contract isn't much of a shock — the 33-year-old shooter's been discussed as a potential amnesty candidate since before the new CBA was even finalized, with stories about his house going on the market serving as grist for the rumor mill.
 As was the case when the Los Angeles Lakers recently used the amnesty to jettison Metta World Peace, the key motivation behind the Heat waiving Miller is shrinking the luxury-tax tab the team will owe the NBA next summer.